“to an inheritance incorruptible and undefiled and that does not fade away, reserved in heaven for you.”

 God wants us to keep eternal values in view.

 “Why does God not keep me from getting kicked around in this life?
 Why does he not provide an ivory palace for me?
 Why will God not protect me from all the miserable things I have to face?
 Why can’t I always have things nice and pleasant?”

 Suffering becomes a witness to our life in Christ.
-God gives his assets during periods of suffering.
+God gives his assets during periods of grief.
 He provides his grace in suffering.

 In eternity there will be no suffering.
 God cannot show his love for us in the same way at that time.
 Therefore, only in time can God demonstrate his grace through suffering.
 He cannot do it in eternity.
-He has a short time to show his grace in suffering.
-So he throws the book at us now because he only has a short period to work in time.
+Our Lord has a short time to show his grace in suffering.
+He throws the book at us now because he only has a short period to work in time.
 “I want to throw this at you to see how you handle it.”
 If we handle it well, cursing turns to blessing.
 In God’s plan, he does all of the providing.